pythonclem/pythonclem/README.md

 **`Chasing Infosec Mastery`**

-I'm an ex-marketing professional turned technologist.
+I'm ex-marketing professional turned technologist.
 I like words, but words are subjective - tech just works (well...mostly).
 If you told me a year ago that I'd be able to casually write scripts, set up VMs, or have anything to do with Linux, I wouldn't have believed you.
 Yet here we are, and I'm nowhere near done.

 And yes, I can obviously write kick-ass phishing campaigns.
 But I won't.
 Because that's bad.
 Right?